Sets common properties for groups of vector and raster features destined for the OGCKML Writer.

 If the Include Attribute Table parameter is set to Yes, the value of this parameter will be used as the title of the attribute table.

 The “Path in Dataset” cell would be set to “images/pic.jpg”.
 If a cell is empty, the corresponding source file will be copied into the root folder of the dataset.
-If an absolute path is given (e.g., /images/pic.jpg), the path will be resolved relative to the root file of the dataset.
-If a relative path (e.g., images/pic.jpg) is given, the path will be resolved relative to the KML file which contains the current feature.
+If an absolute path is given (for example, /images/pic.jpg), the path will be resolved relative to the root file of the dataset.
+If a relative path (for example, images/pic.jpg) is given, the path will be resolved relative to the KML file which contains the current feature.

 Geometry Type specifies the type of geometry properties to apply to the feature.